mchjohnson13/Group05/README.md

 * clustered data using KMeans
 * created a deep artificial neural network to predict Sales.

-NOTE: Descriptions of the machine learning deliverables process can be found in the notebook itself written in markdown language inbetween the code and in code comments.
+NOTE: Descriptions of the machine learning deliverables process is provided in code commments and markdown.

 Machine Learning Description: